course-details-portlet

 The candidate has

-• ability to reflect on methodological choices during the research process.
+• ability to reflect on methodological choices during the research process

-• awareness of source criticism.
+• source-critical awareness

-• awareness of research ethics.
+• awareness of research ethics

 Learning methods and activities

 The course is taught via digital platform.
 The platform can include short lectures, short podcast presentations, talks, and brief written teaching materials.
 A physical gathering is offered that is practically oriented and which may include lectures, seminar activity and group assignments.
+All students receive academic feedback on the compulsory term paper.

 Compulsory assignments